TheYellowArchitect/YoutubeDL-PowerGUI/README.md

 Here are a few examples of an advanced requirement, coming up organically:
 - Let's say on the 12th playlist you download, one video in the playlist is taken down by youtube and is inaccessible/deleted.
 All other "competitors" will crash there, maybe one will skip the video.
 If you search other software how to ignore removed videos, **there is literally no solution** - what are you going to do, touch the code? lmao!
 Here?
-You search https://github.com/ytdl-org/youtube-dl#options and just write `-i` or `--ignore-errors` and then copy-paste your playlist.
+You [choose what you want](https://github.com/ytdl-org/youtube-dl#options) and just write `-i` or `--ignore-errors` and then copy-paste your playlist.
 - Let's say you want to download a channel, from the date 31/12/20 and before.
 How are you going to do that? **There is literally no solution** on other programs
 Here?
-You search https://github.com/ytdl-org/youtube-dl#options and just write  `--datebefore 31/12/20` and then copy-paste your playlist
+You [choose what you want](https://github.com/ytdl-org/youtube-dl#options) and just write  `--datebefore 31/12/20` and then copy-paste your playlist
 - Let's say you want to download a channel, with your language's subtitles, and only videos under 500 MB (saving your hard drive space)
 Obviously as you guessed, on other programs, **There is literally no solution**
-Here, you search https://github.com/ytdl-org/youtube-dl#options and just write `--write-auto-sub --max-filesize 500m` and then copy-paste your playlist/channel
+Here, you [choose what you want](https://github.com/ytdl-org/youtube-dl#options) and just write `--write-auto-sub --max-filesize 500m` and then copy-paste your playlist/channel

-Look at the CHOICES you are given! https://github.com/ytdl-org/youtube-dl#options You may not use them, but you CAN use them when you need them.
+Look at the [CHOICES](https://github.com/ytdl-org/youtube-dl#options) you are given!
+You may not use them, but you CAN use them when you need them.

 ### Customization